ITM is an open framework - Submit your contributions now.

 On Linux-based operating systems different terminal software may store command history in various locations, with the most common being /home/%username%/.bash_history.
 Using the command history -c will clear the history for the current session, preventing it from being written to .bash_history when the session ends.

-On MacOS the Terminal utility will write command history to /Users/%username%/.zsh_history or /Users/%username%/.bash_history based on operating system version.
+On MacOS the Terminal utility will write command history to /Users/%username%/.zsh_history or /Users/%username%/.bash_history based on the operating system version.